TIMOTHY

 in 2012, the “DC-AAPOR 2012 Outstanding Service Award” in

-recognition of my redesigning, improving, and maintaining the DC-AAPOR website.
+recognition of my redesigning, improving, and supporting the DC-AAPOR website.

 Secretary and